-Now-former Atalanta defender Timothy Castagne was linked for months with Paris Saint-Germain.
-A deal between the two sides never transpired as the right-back wound up signing with Premier League side Leicester City.
-Now, a new report is shedding light on what Castagne had hoped for.
+Now-former Atalanta defender Timothy Castagne was linked with Paris Saint-Germain for months.
+A deal between the two sides did not come to fruition, as the right-back wound up signing with Premier League side Leicester City.
+Now, a new report has shed light on what Castagne had hoped for.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.